Wayne-Ca/unpack/README.md

 The application:

-* decode.B09
-* defVars.B09
+* inpack.B09
-* buildSrc.B09
+* udecode.B09
-* instruction.B09
+* udefVars.B09
-* setOpts.B09
+* ubuildSrc.B09
+* uinstruction.B09 (This file hasn't been converted yet.)

 Other tools:

-* createDB.B09 - create a fresh database (used when the InitDB file is modified to create a new database)
+* createUDB.B09   - create a fresh database (used when the InitDB file is modified to create a new database)
-* readVars.B09 - reads the contents of the variables file
+* ureadVars.B09   - reads the contents of the variables file
-* readLins.B09 - reads the contents of the line numbers file
+* ureadLins.B09   - reads the contents of the line numbers file
-* readInitDB.B09 - reads the contents of the InitDB file
+* ureadInitDB.B09 - reads the contents of the InitDB file (This file hasn't been converted yet.)

 Documentation:

 * README.md - This file
-* gap.txt - DSAT issue explanation
+* gap.txt   - Description Area issue explanation
 * types.txt - record (complex type) identification issue explanation

 December 18, 2021

-I have added the disk image files for the most current working version of decode.
+I have added the disk image files for the most current version of unpack.
 The files are:

-* decode.os9 - binaries
-* decodePP.os9 - source in pretty print format
-* decodeSRC.os9 - source in standard print format
+* unpack_40trk.os9 - source files for unpack, including test files
+* unpack_80trk.os9 - 80 track version of the 40 track disk image

 The source in the repository has been modified since those disk images were made so don't try to use that version without expecting issues.
 The changes made are pertaining to the TYPE statement problem, as well as issues with TYPE/DIM/PARAM statement construction.

 There is one other issue that I keep forgetting to document.
 When the TYPE, DIM and PARAM statements are being printed the last statement is being left out.
 I don't know why this is happening, and I have not been able to determine a fix.
 Also, I need to point anyone interested in looking into the types and dim statement problems to the module that performs that work.
-It is buildSrc.B09.
+It is ubuildSrc.B09.
 Both issues  will be found in that source file.

-October 3, 2023

-I failed to include the EXEC file access token.
-To correct this I added the missing token to the decode.B09 and instruction.B09 source files.
-Testing shows that any file opened in EXEC mode will be correctly identified by decode.

-I haven't rebuilt the .os9 disk image files yet, so you will have to grab the decode.B09 and instruction.B09 source files and re-pack them.
-Be sure to use the pack* command in Basic09 for each file as they both include merged modules.

-October 4, 2023

-I have made the changes to the disk image files so the source, pretty print and I-Code modules reflect the change to the decode and instruction modules allowing the EXEC file access mode to be properly decoded.

-November 4, 2023

-I have made significant changes to the code.
-I added a new field variable to the variables file record which required updating almost every procedure.
-You must run createDB (the new one which you must pack and overwrite the old one) in order to update the initDB file (and the other work files in the DATA directory) to account for the new field variable.

-decode now has a new option (command line), -v(-V).
-This option allows you to see what version of decode you are using.
-This will become more important with future versions of the program.

-createDB now allows you to choose between keeping the default fg/bg colors you have saved in the old initDB file or using the current fg/bg colors as the default screen colors.
-These colors are set when decode is finished and exits back to NitrOS-9.

-There is a new output file created when <procname>Raw.txt is created.
-I wanted to be able to see what the token counts are after decode is finished, so I created an output file called <procname>Refs.txt that gets written when you see the token counts in the overlay window.
-It has the same format as the text in the window as to be easily identifiable.

-Because of an issue with Basic09 and the hi-res characters I use in building the source statements I had to revert to an older version of instruction.B09.
-Instruction still works, but there is now a case where if you have PRINT USING with no path inbetween, it displays PRINT  USING (note the extra space).
-I remember having that issue before, but I don't recall how I fixed it.
-It is not a major issue since Basic09 will remove the extra space without issue, but I am waiting to correct it as the last thing after all other issues with the DSAT and building the TYPE, DIM and PARAM statements have been dealt with.

-buildSrc.B09 is still very buggy.
-On the procedures I am testing with it currently runs without crashing, but on two of them the output of the DSAT Validation is not correct (read that waaaaaaay off).
-I am still working on it and have uploaded the source just so it is consistent with the other files.
-I have not yet advanced past the DSAT Validation code in order to keep the remainder of the code working the way it did before.
-This means that the current changes to the code concerning the DSAT have no bearing on the output of the source statements.

-November 7, 2023

-I have buildSrc working  with getHeader1-4, with the caveat that getHeader3 still assigns a field record to the wrong type.
-The source here has been updated, but the disk image files have not.
-I will be updating them shortly.

-Novembner 9, 2023

-I had forgotten to include RUN as an external command related to variables in the readVars.B09 procedure.
-I include it because a RUN statement can use a named variable instead of a named procedure for the procedure to be called.
+unpack usage:
+  unpack <pathname> #16k            The memory modifier is necessary.
+Don't leave it out. unpack <pathname> -v (or -V) #16k This option is verbose mode.
+It will create the output file and display what's being done in greater detail. unpack <pathname> -o (or -O) #16k This option is also verbose mode and display what's being done in greater detail, but will not create the output file.

+setup:
+ * Each file must be packed separately. udecode, udefVars abd ubuildSrc have sort procedures as part of that file.
+Use pack* (pack all) when packing those files.
+ * I suggest creating an UNPACK directory on your hard drive to work in. (/DD/UNPACK)
+ * Create a subdirectory at the root level named DATA if it doesn't already exist.
+In the DATA directory create a subdirectory named UNPACK. (/DD/DATA/UNPACK)
+ * The following instructions are for creating the data files and executable modules:
+   1. CHD to your UNPACK directory.
+   2. Copy all files from the unpack.os9 disk to the UNPACK directory.
+(OS0:dircopy /d2 . (if D2 is where the unpack disk is))
+   3. Open Basic09 with 24K of workspace.
+(OS9:basic09 #24k)
+   4. Load createUDB.B09
+   5. Run createUDB (Create the data files in /DD/DATA/UNPACK)
+   6. Kill createUDB (B:kill (createUDB is the only procedure in the workspace, so procName is not necessary.)
+   7. Load unpack.B09
+   8. Pack unpack (B:pack (unpack is the only procedure in the workspace, so procName is not necessary.)
+   9. Kill unpack (B:kill (unpack is the only procedure in the workspace, so procName is not necessary.)
+  10: Load udecode.B09
+  11. Pack all procedures in the workspace to udecode (B:pack* udecode)
+  12. Kill all procdedures in the workspace (B:kill*)
+  13. Load udefVars.B09
+  14. Pack all procedures in the workspace to udefVars (B:pack* udefVars)
+  15. Kill all procdedures in the workspace (B:kill*)
+  16. Load ubuildSrc.B09
+  17. Pack all procedures in the workspace to ubuildSrc (B:pack* ubuildSrc)
+  18. Kill all procdedures in the workspace (B:kill*)

+In the UNPACK directory (your current data directory) will be the following files:
+ * connect          The test module
+ * test             The merged test module (includes 2 object code subroutines for testing unpack's skipping routine)
+ * vars.txt         The variables outut file from unpack
+ * connectDSAT.txt  The description area outut file from decode
+ * connectVars.txt  The variables outut file from decode
+ * connectVDT.txt   The symbnol table outut file from decode

+The last 3 files show what the output is supposed to look like.
+The vars.txt file shows what the variables records currently look like.